danitrave/SCALT/docs/source/classification.rst

      - 1
      - 1

-The application returns two outputs:
+The application returns three outputs:

 1. a report file in **.html** format;
+2. a tabular file in **.tsv** format summarizing the outcome of the classification per each cell
-2. a directory (named by default as **results_directory**) hosting a collection results and metadata produced upon classification.
+3. a directory (named by default as **output**) hosting a collection results and metadata produced upon classification.

+More details about the report and tabular outputs can be found in the **PBMC 3K tutorial**

 The directory contains a series of files which are produced automatically during the classification step and are required for the generation of the report.
 Among them, we find: